 Download analytics filtering

 Download analytics tracks downloads of any published audio files including but not limited to podcast players, embed players, and third-party apps and websites.
+The following filtering is applied to the log files we collect and parse from the various CDNs we support.

 Ignore non-GET HTTP requests